The Surprising Environmental Power of Recycling Old and Junk Cars

 One of the most compelling scrap car recycling benefits lies in resource conservation.

-Modern vehicles are composed of up to 75% steel and iron, along with aluminum, copper, and other metals.
+Steel and iron compose up to 75% of modern vehicles, along with aluminum and copper.
 Extracting these materials from the earth is energy-intensive and ecologically disruptive.
 Recycling them, however, slashes energy use by as much as 95% for aluminum and 70% for steel – dramatically cutting associated carbon emissions.

 Equally important is the safe handling of hazardous substances.